 The following prescription drugs are covered through this program when you use a Preferred retail pharmacy:

 - Bupropion SR 150 mg tablet

 - Chantix 1 mg continuing monthly pack

 - Nicotrol cartridge inhaler

 Over-the-Counter Products, such as

 - Nicorette Gum

 To receive benefits for over-the-counter smoking and tobacco cessation drugs, you must have a physician’s prescription for each OTC drug, which must be filled at a Preferred retail pharmacy.

-Remember: You’re never too old to quit smoking
+Remember: You’re never too old to quit smoking or using tobacco

 3 days: nicotine has left your body